-- 5 Tablespoons half and half or milk
+- 3 Tablespoons half and half – or milk

-- 4-5 cups powdered sugar depending on desired consistency
+- 2 1/4 cups powdered sugar – depending on desired consistency

-- food coloring
+- food coloring – optional

-In a large standing mixer, cream the butter and sugars together.
+- In a large standing mixer, cream the butter and sugars together.
 Add eggs and vanilla and mix.

 - In a separate bowl, combine flour, baking soda, cream of tartar, and salt.
 Slowly add dry ingredients to wet ingredients and mix until just combined.

-Place cookie dough in airtight container and store in the refrigerator for at least two hours.
+- Place cookie dough in airtight container and store in the refrigerator for at least two hours.

-Preheat oven to 350 degrees.
+- Preheat oven to 350 degrees.
 Roll dough into 1 1/2 inch balls and place cookie balls on prepared sheet pan.
 Bake in batches, for approximately 12 minutes.

-Let cookies cool slightly before removing to baking sheets to cool completely.
+- Let cookies cool slightly before removing to baking sheets to cool completely.

-Melt the butter in medium bowl.
+- Melt the butter in medium bowl.
 Add vanilla and half and half and stir.
 Add powdered sugar until you reach the right consistency.
 You want to make sure it’s thick enough for spreading but thin enough to use a decorating kit (optional).

-Add a few drops of food coloring to achieve your desired color.
+- Add a few drops of food coloring to achieve your desired color.
 I used red to get pink icing, and red and blue to get purple icing.